About UNDP in Belize

 The UNDP Belize Team

-The country office is lead by the Resident Representative Roberto Valent, and is supported by a Deputy Resident Representative and Operations staff based in El Salvador.
+The country office is lead by the Resident Representative Christian Salazar, and is supported by the Deputy Resident Representative Stefano Pettinato and an Operations Team based in El Salvador.

-Assistant Resident Representative a.i., Ms. Maisoon Bukhari, directly heads the Belize Country Office team comprised of 19 in-country team members.
+Assistant Resident Representative a.i., Mrs. Diane Wade Moore, directly heads the Belize Country Office team comprised of 19 in-country team members.
 The team implements the country Operations and Programme work, which includes the GEF Small Grants Programme in Belize, and support to UN coordination.